 Gaining too much weight during pregnancy can increase the risk of health problems such as high blood pressure, having a large baby and increased risk of birth complications, and a caesarean section.
-Extra weight gain can also make it more difficult to manage blood glucose levels and harder to return to your pre-pregnancy weight after delivery.
+Extra weight gain can also make it more difficult to manage blood glucose levels and harder to return to a healthy weight after your baby is born.